jeremyckahn/chitchatter/README.md

 #### Enhanced Connectivity Feature

-The Enhanced Connectivity feature in Chitchatter allows users to toggle the use of external TURN servers for improved connection reliability.
+The Enhanced Connectivity feature is an **optional enhancement** that allows users to toggle the use of external TURN servers for improved connection reliability. **Chitchatter works perfectly without this feature** - it's simply an additional option for deployments that want to provide enhanced connectivity.
 This feature is **conditionally available** based on your deployment configuration:

 - **Available**: When `VITE_RTC_CONFIG_ENDPOINT` environment variable is set
 - **Unavailable**: When `VITE_RTC_CONFIG_ENDPOINT` is not set or empty